legal resources necessary to hold negligent facilities accountable.

 Detecting nursing home abuse harming a loved one can be challenging.
 Some of the common types of nursing home neglect, mistreatment, and abuse that occur at Fort Collins, CO nursing facilities include:

-Neglect is considered one of the most common types of abuse experienced by residents in nursing facilities because it is pervasive across all American facilities.
+Neglect is considered to be one of the most common types of abuse experienced by residents in nursing facilities because it is so pervasive across all facilities in America.

-Many residents are the victims of neglect and are often deprived of food, water, hygiene products, medical care, and treatments needed to keep them healthy.
+Many residents are the victims of neglect and are often deprived of food, water, hygiene products, medical care, and treatments that are needed to keep them healthy.

 Negligence by the nursing staff generally involves failure or refusal to provide the care and provisions needed to maintain a victim's health, safety, and comfort.
-The neglect can be due to facility staff members' lack of supervision or monitoring.
-Still, it may also result from overcrowding at nursing facilities that fail to meet their basic needs.
+The neglect can be due to a lack of supervision or monitoring by facility staff members, but it may also result from overcrowding at nursing facilities that fail to meet their basic needs.

 Bedsores (pressure sores, pressure wounds, pressure ulcers, decubitus ulcers) can be catastrophic, leading to life-threatening conditions.